RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 .. note::
     Reading or writing CASA Measurement sets requires python-casacore to be installed (see the readme for details).
+Note that the python-casacore and casatools/casatasks packages are incompatible -- importing them both causes segfaults.
 Reading or writing Miriad files is not supported on Windows.

 a) Instantiate an object from a single file or folder
 *****************************************************